Shed Cost Calculator

 3. Tree and Root Removal

-Placing a shed under or near a tree seems like a good idea for shade.
-The problems: roots compromise any concrete slab over time; falling branches and sap damage roofing; and tree removal after a shed is in place is significantly more expensive than before ($500–$3,000+ depending on size).
-If a tree is within 10 feet of the planned shed location, price its removal before finalizing the site.
+Placing a shed near a tree creates long-term problems: roots compromise concrete slabs, falling branches damage roofing, and tree removal after a shed is in place costs significantly more ($500–$3,000+) than before.
+If a tree is within 10 feet of the planned location, price removal before finalizing the site.

 4. Electrical Trenching to the House

-Running electrical from the house to the shed requires burying conduit underground — typically 12–18 inches deep for residential use.
-The cost isn't just the wire — it's the trenching.
-A 50-foot run from house to shed can cost $300–$800 just for the trench (labor and backfill), on top of the electrician's cost for the actual wiring and panel work.
+A 50-foot run from house to shed costs $300–$800 just for the trench (labor and backfill), on top of the electrician's cost for wiring and panel work.
 Longer runs, concrete driveways to cross, or rocky soil push this significantly higher.

 5. Delivery and Crane Fees

-Pre-built shed delivery is often quoted as "free" or a flat fee — but most companies charge separately for crane placement ($200–$500) if a large shed can't be placed directly off the truck.
-Some companies charge additional fees for long driveways, limited site access, or second-story delivery.
-Read the delivery quote carefully before assuming it's inclusive.
+Pre-built shed delivery is often quoted as "free" but most companies charge separately for crane placement ($200–$500) if a large shed can't be placed directly off the truck.
+Read the delivery quote carefully before assuming it's all-inclusive.

 6. Shelving, Workbench, and Interior Fit-Out